TharshanSM/GRM_Novacura_App/README.md

 #### Global resource management application is a web based application that can be used by internal purposes

-#### All copyrights related to the products, software, and services provided by Novacura Lanka (Pvt) Ltd. are owned by the company
+#### All copyrights related to the products, software, and services provided by NovaCura AB are owned by the company

 #### Thank you 😃❤️💙